-6. How much does the vaccination cost?
+10. How much will vaccination cost to my child?

-Ans:-Vaccines are costly and government spends a lot of money in procuring them, and storing and transporting them at correct temperature.
-However all immunization services including vaccines, syringes, Mother and Child Protection card and also medicines and supplements are given to all children free of cost, at the government health facilities.
+Ans:- Vaccines are costly and government spends a lot of money in procuring them, and storing and transporting them at correct temperature.
+However all immunization services including vaccines, syringes, Mother and Child Protection card and also medicines and supplements (Paracetamol, ORS, Zinc and Vitamin A) are given to all children free of cost, at the government health facilities.